Overview of Journal Publishing Models 2024

 In order to describe equitable Open Access, the following three areas were identified:

-For the following publishing models, these questions are answered, along with an indication whether or not established publishers are involved in producing the article's Version of Record:
+For the following publishing models, these questions are answered, along with an indication whether or not established publishers are involved in producing the article's Version of Record (VOR):

 Closed access (subscription) is the traditional model of access to journal content.
 Global read-access, global OA publishing without fees per article, and re-use rights are not available.